 Before his death in 1968, Dr. Martin Luther King, Jr. remarked that while the nation had come “a long, long way” in its quest for racial justice, it still had a long, long way to go.
 In this spirit, the Long, Long Way Film Weekend at Washington National Cathedral compares historical and contemporary film, offering a unique opportunity to explore narratives of race and prejudice over time.
-In 2019, the second annual film weekend showcases Do the Right Thing (1989) and BlacKkKlansman (2018).
+In 2020, the third annual film weekend showcases Glory (1989) and Harriet (2019).

-These films challenge audiences to face the ongoing reality of violence and racism impacting Black communities.
-In particular, both films offer perspectives on the intersection of race and policing, provoking questions about whether in fact we have come a long long way in the past 30 years.
+These films present different ideas about heroism in Civil War America.
+In particular, both films offer perspectives on the ideas of heroism — in one, a compassionate white general, the other an intrepid enslaved woman.
+Both ask whether in fact we have come a long long way in the past 30 years.

-Co-sponsored by the Austin Film Festival, Baylor University, and the March on Washington Film Festival, the weekend includes two evening screenings (including panel discussions) and a Saturday afternoon workshop on race and policing.
+Co-sponsored by the Austin Film Festival, Baylor University and the March on Washington Film Festival, the weekend includes two evening screenings (including panel discussions) and a Saturday afternoon workshop on race and history.

-- Friday night film screening and panel discussion of “Do the Right Thing” (1989)
+- Friday night film screening and panel discussion of Glory (1989)

-- Saturday night film screening and panel discussion of “BlacKkKlansman” (2018)
+- Saturday night film screening and panel discussion of Harriet (2019)

 About the Speakers

 The Rev. Dr. Kelly Brown Douglas is Dean of the Episcopal Divinity School at Union Seminary and the Canon Theologian at Washington National Cathedral.
-She is considered a leader in the fields of womanist theology, racial reconciliation, and sexuality and the black church.
+She holds the Bill & Judith Moyers Distinguished Chair of Systematic Theology at Union formerly held by James H. Cone and is considered a leader in the fields of womanist theology, racial reconciliation, and sexuality and the black church.